simonborer/a11y-2020/content/posts/the-6th-week.md

 <section>
     <h3>Youtube stumbled on an audience</h3>
     <p>A few years ago, the Youtube dev team gave themselves a page-weight budget of 800kb.
 They optimized every conceivable aspect of the site.
 They predicted that they could get the average load time below 1s.
 When they released their new, lightning fast code, their average load times tripled.</p>
-    <p>There were millions of users in the global south who suddenly were able to watch videos without the page timing out.
+    <p>There were millions of users in the "global south" who suddenly were able to watch videos without the page timing out.
 The team had stumbled onto a massive audience they didn't know they had simply by taking best practices seriously.</p>
     <p>Do what you can for those you're aware of, and keep looking for those you aren't.</p>
 </section>
 <section>
     <h3>Users at cross-purposes</h3>
     <blockquote>I’m dyslexic, and one of the recommendations for reducing visual stress that I’ve found tremendously helpful is low contrast between text and background color.
 This, though, often means failing to meet accessibility requirements for people who are visually impaired...
 Consider:
         <ul>
-            <li>Designing for one-handed mobile use raises problems because right-handedness is the default—but 10 percent of the population is left handed.</li>
+            <li>Designing for one-handed mobile use raises problems because right-handedness is the default — but 10 percent of the population is left handed.</li>
             <li>Giving users a magnified detailed view on hover can create a mobile hover trap that obscures other content.</li>
             <li>Links must use something other than color to denote their “linkyness.”
 Underlines are used most often and are easily understood, but they can interfere with descenders and make it harder for people to recognize word shapes.</li>
         </ul>